Register marriage

 - valid identity card or passport

-- Certificate of residence from the registration office (not older than 4 weeks)
+- extended registration certificate (not older than 4 weeks)

 - if your birth was certified in Germany: